abstractlyZach/reading_accountability_public/README.md

     - Hawthorne Effect AKA Observer Effect (http://en.wikipedia.org/wiki/Hawthorne_effect): People perform better when they perceive that others are observing them.
     - ability to see trends and use that information to understand ourselves better
 * statistics page
-    - fun metrics (leaderboard, streak counters)
-            + Who doesn't like being king of the hill?
-            + Comes complete with bragging rights.
+    - fun metrics (leaderboard, streak counters).
+Who doesn't like being king of the hill?
+(Comes complete with bragging rights.)
     - "What gets measured gets managed" --Peter Drucker
-    - group statistics
-            * can compare each of us to see how me measure up to the overall group
+    - group statistics: We can compare each of us to see how me measure up to the overall group.
 * goals and rewards
     - reminds us that others are watching and supporting us
     - gives our supporters a method of involving themselves with our project